JSONata playground

 Saving playgrounds

-You can save playgrounds to local and remote storage.
+You can save playgrounds to local and remote storage, or download them as a JSON file.

 Local playgrounds are stored in your browser and are accessible only on the device they were saved from.
 You do not need to register an account to save playgrounds localy.